MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/gnss-driver-architecture.md

 9. The GNSS adapter closes the driver file handle using the **CloseHandle** API.

-The GNSS IOCTLs and associated data structures are described in detail in the [GNSS driver reference for Windows 10](https://msdn.microsoft.com/library/windows/hardware/dn925122).
+The GNSS IOCTLs and associated data structures are described in detail in the [GNSS driver reference](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/gnssdriver/).

 ## Distance-based tracking session